 One orthodoxy is to insist that we’re doing more with less – we’re manufacturing more than ever, and we’re becoming increasingly efficient, which is why, apparently, we don’t need as much skilled labor.

 There’s something slightly off kilter with this picture too.
 First, we do need innovators; we’re just getting them elsewhere.
-Second, compared with foreign nationals, masters and doctoral degrees awarded to
+Second, compared with foreign nationals, masters and doctoral degrees awarded to U.S. citizens in engineering have been declining precipitously.
+Would this not increase the demand for the few that are qualified?

 Not if they live among swarms of locust-like tort lawyers and bureaucrats.